asturur/my-childood-videogames/README.md

 The repo contains a simple index.html, a copy of js-dos and some simple code to run the games one at time.

 Thanks to netlifly, you can see the code in action here: https://andrea-childood-games.netlify.app/

+I'm currently looking for a missing game i cannot remember the name, and i cannot identify it on common abandoware websites